Towards crowdsourcing and cooperation in linguistic resources: Evidence

-The density of the \textit{p-value} for $H$ is skewed at Fig.~\ref{fig:Overall} prompting suggestions that the unbiased $p < .05$ and the null hypothesis $H_0$ would have been rejected, suggesting that teammates tend to annotate more examples than individuals.
-This can also be explained by a teammate being more loyal and attached to the resource than an individual.
+The density of differences in the number of annotated examples is demonstrated at Fig~\ref{fig:hypotheses}(a): the observed difference in means for this one-tailed test is $\bar{x}_T - \bar{x}_I = 26.085$, and the \textit{p-value} is $p = 0$.
+Thus, $p < \alpha$ and the null hypothesis $H_0$ has been rejected, suggesting that $\mu_T > \mu_I$: the teammates tend to annotate more examples than the individuals.